 Under the county’s temporary ban, which officially expired on July 1st, cannabis businesses in the county were unable to receive a county license until they comply with federal law.

-Now in Pierce County cannabis businesses will be able to receive a county license and operate legally within county, given they receive a license from the Liquor and Cannabis Board.
+Now in Pierce County cannabis businesses will be able to receive a county license and operate legally within the county, given they receive a license from the Liquor and Cannabis Board.